TameerKn/Project-Launcher/README.md

 - .NET 8
 - WPF
 ## Usage Instructions
-- Launching the Application: Start the application by opening the main executable for the Project Launcher.
+- Launching the Application: Download the repository from GitHub and open the solution in Visual Studio.
 - Home View (Games): The home view presents the "Games Projects" section where you can choose from four different games.
 The left side of the screen contains a navigation menu.
 - Navigating to Apps: Use the menu on the left side to switch to the "Apps" view.
 In this view, you will find a list of the available apps.
 - Opening Projects: Click on any game or app to open a detailed page.
 Here, you'll find a brief description of the selected project, with the option to launch the project or return to the home view.